Analytics

 Frequently Asked Questions

 Q: What documents do workers need for warehouse jobs in Sunderland?
-A: Proof of Right to Work (passport, visa, or settled status), proof of address (utility bill, council tax letter), and any relevant certifications (CPCS forklift card, manual handling, DBS if applicable).
-We verify all documents during onboarding.
+A: Original proof of right to work (passport, visa, or settled status), proof of address (utility bill, council tax letter), and any relevant licences (forklift certification).
+A DBS check is often required by the employer.